mbdx6cw3/CSD-MD/README.txt

-CSD-MD is a Python package that enables the user to setup and run a molecular dynamics simulation using CSD entries and tools.
+CSD-MD is a Python package that enables the user to setup and run a molecular dynamics simulation using CSD entries and CCDC tools.

 Installation:
 module load apps/binapps/anaconda3/2023.09